FZJ-JSC/jupyter-xprahtml5-proxy/README.md

 **BUT (!!!)**
 if you are on a multiuser system, where you CANNOT trust everyone,
-you must(!) ensure that your Xpra session is secured by at least a password.
+you must(!) ensure that your Xpra session is secured.

-Currently this requires
-- that [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) includes this [pull request](https://github.com/jupyterhub/jupyter-server-proxy/pull/226) and
-- you use jupyter-xprahtml5-proxy with a version number >= 0.3.0 (not on pypi)
+From version 0.4.0 we use unix-sockets as this feature got added to jupyter-server-proxy>=4.0.0 (which relies on tornado>=6.3)

 ### Xpra
 [Xpra](https://xpra.org/) is an open-source multi-platform persistent *remote display* solution for forwarding applications and desktop screens.
 It allows you to run X11 programs, usually on a remote host, and direct their display to your local machine.